vuejs/docs/src/guide/components/attrs.md

 Remember that [`v-bind` without an argument](/guide/essentials/template-syntax.html#dynamically-binding-multiple-attributes) binds all the properties of an object as attributes of the target element.

-## Attribute Inheritance on Multiple Root Nodes
+## Attribute Inheritance on Multiple Root Nodes {#attribute-inheritance-on-multiple-root-nodes}

 Unlike components with a single root node, components with multiple root nodes do not have an automatic attribute fallthrough behavior.
 If `$attrs` are not bound explicitly, a runtime warning will be issued.